conduit-db/conduit-db/BLUEPRINT.md

 full merkle tree.
 So we use the header_id + depth + position where depth = 11 and position is the range 0 to 2047.
 The postgres db would be indexed on this key and so would be a sequential readout of rows in bulk.

-NOTE: The most recent 20 blocks would be stored in the memcached key-value store anyway so a big db query to postgres would rarely if ever occur - making reorg handling very fast.
+NOTE: The most recent 20 blocks would be stored in the redis key-value store anyway so a big db query to postgres would rarely if ever occur - making reorg handling very fast.
 This postgres table would only be read from for serving up old (> 20 blocks old) merkle proofs for individual txs (client queries).